How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 Creative couple poses with balloons

 We hold a love-hate relationship with balloons as props for engagement pictures.
-On the one hand, balloons can be eye-catching, energize, and even distract from undesirable camera awareness.
+On the one hand, balloons can be eye-catching, energize, and distract from undesirable camera awareness.

 Unfortunately, balloons also have the potential to distract you from connecting with your partner—especially on a windy day.
 That can introduce stress, the last thing you want during a playful couple photoshoot.
 Moreover, oversized balloons are difficult to transport and, as such, don’t commute well from one photo location to the next.